cacheMon/libCacheSim-python/README.md

 from collections import OrderedDict from typing import Any

-from libcachesim import PluginCache, LRU, CommonCacheParams, Request
+from libcachesim import PluginCache, LRU, CommonCacheParams, Request, SyntheticReader

 def init_hook(_: CommonCacheParams) -> Any:
     return OrderedDict()